LaurentVeyssier/Model-to-predict-Energy-consumption-City-of-Seattle/README.md

 # Project structure

-A significant part of the project is dedicated to prepare and clean the raw data for the machine learning algorithms.
+A significant part of the project is dedicated to the preparation and cleaning of the raw data so that it can be used by the machine learning algorithms.
-Two years of data (2015 & 2016) are used.
+Two years of data (2015 & 2016) are compiled.
-The project steps include:
+The steps include:
 - Loading and Exploring the datasets
 - Harmonize the datasets so that they can be combined
 - Develop strategy for missing values